-Council will continue to liaise with its agency stakeholders and members of the wider community throughout delivery of the construction and operational phases of the Proposal.
-Specifically, PSC will ensure all interested and affected parties including businesses, government agencies (particularly FSC and TfNSW), farming enterprises, landowners and residents within and in proximity to the Study Area are notified of the works at least fourteen (14) days prior to the commencement of work, and regular door to door verbal notifications will be given to affected landowners prior to works proceeding adjacent to their property.
+Council will liaise with its agency stakeholders and members of the wider community throughout delivery of the construction and operational phases of the Proposal.
+Specifically, PSC will ensure all interested and affected parties including businesses, government agencies (particularly FSC), farming enterprises, landowners and residents within the impacted area are notified of the works at least fourteen (14) days prior to the commencement of work.